hexxone/TeleJelly/TeleJelly/docs/search-recon/30-custom-and-forum-providers.md

   - `/search/?keywords=<term>&c[title_only]=1&o=date`
 - Public samples fetched during recon returned `Keine Ergebnisse gefunden.` for tested terms.

+The July 2026 recheck confirmed that the site is reachable without a browser challenge, but its public search still requires the XenForo form POST flow and the sampled `Airplane` query produced no positive result.

 Current assessment:

 - Route shape is known.